DOCS

 });

 Hello uses CSS selectors to identify elements on your site that display currency information.
-You will need to pass these selectors to the helloSettings.currencyElementSelector property of the Zonos.init function.
+Pass these selectors to the helloSettings.currencyElementSelector property of the Zonos.init function so that Hello can detect and display the correct currency of the international shopper.

 1